euan-forrester/photo-recommender/README.md

 Copy the file `terraform/terraform.tfvars.example` to `terraform/terraform.tfvars`
 - Enter the CIDR of your local machine/network
 - Copy your ssh public key (contained in `~/.ssh/id_rsa.pub`.
 If that file doesn't exist, run `ssh-keygen -t rsa` to generate it)
+- Fill in your Flickr API key and secret: https://www.flickr.com/services/apps/create/apply
+- Fill in your numerical Flickr user ID.
+You may need to get your numerical ID from: http://idgettr.com/

 ### Run terraform